D-arouish/Mask_RCNN/README.md

 # Safety Hat Detection with Mask R-CNN

 ## Project Overview
 This project focuses on detecting safety hats in images using the Mask R-CNN architecture.
-The objective is to build a model that accurately identifies and segments safety hats to improve workplace safety monitoring.
+The objective is to build a model that accurately identifies and segments safety hats.
 The dataset contains labeled images for training, validation, and testing, annotated using the VGG Image Annotator (VIA).

 - To access the Jupyter notebook of the test with the results, go to [this notebook](samples/hats/test_model_FV.ipynb).
 - To access the training script, go to [this script](samples/hats/hats.py).